pbower/uts-image-processing/README.md

 	In this project I contributed to the documentation within the proposal and presentation and testing of the code.
 Within the proposal I researched into the image classification problem, the dataset sourced and algorithms we could apply to solve our problem.
 I discussed these points along with methodology of the machine learning process.
 I assisted in the editing and formatting of the document with the team.
 Additionally, I set up the presentation and split up the key points of discussions amongst members.
 In terms of code, I overlooked the preparation and creation process, assisting the team with idea generation in what we wanted executed.
 I assisted in testing the code and critiquing syntax.

-* **Josh Overett 11719097** - *Documentation and Testing*
+* **Josh Overett 11719097** - *Development and Testing*
 	As part of the group project I foundand documented 8 potential image data sets and explored viable techniques and packages for training them.
 After the group chose the Simpsons dataset I found a MATLAB guide from which I was able to build the first version of the training and testing code in MATLAB.
 Once the ResNet-50 package had been chosen and installed, I adjusted some parameters and ensured that the code could run bug free and had test stages throughout to display images and confirm the success of each of the previous steps.
-I also contributed to project documentation at various stages.
+I also contributed to project documentation at various stages and did final testing and work on the evaluation.